tonypilz/singleton/README.md

 # Overview
-This library improves the classical singleton pattern with respect to
+The library improves the classical singleton pattern with respect to
  - testing
- - control over seqcence and timepoint of construction/destruction
+ - controling timepoint and seqence of object construction/destruction
- - arguments for the constructor
+ - constructor-arguments
- - invalid access detection
+ - destroyed instance access detection

-It is achieved by decoupling instance access from the instance lifetime.
-The following example illustrates the basic usage of the library:
+This is achieved by decoupling instance access from the instance lifetime.
+The following example illustrates the basic idea/usage:

 ```cpp
 #include <src/InstanceRegistration.h>